 Coordinate With Your Social Security Benefits

 If you’re currently drawing Social Security benefits, it’s important to consider how a side hustle will impact your income.
-If you reach full retirement age of 66 in 2018, the limit on your earnings for the months beforehand is $45,360.
+If you reach the full retirement age of 66 in 2018, the limit on your earnings for the months beforehand is $45,360.
 Once you begin drawing Social Security, you can’t earn more than $17,040 a year without reducing your annual benefits.
 While this number may seem low, it translates to $1,417 a month, which could help you pay off remaining debts and rely less on your 401(k) and other retirement accounts for everyday living.
 You might even use your cash to travel or take up a new hobby.
 Identify the weak spots in your finances and consider how a side hustle could supplement your lifestyle.

 Create an Online Presence